tantatinta/html_refactoring/README.md

-# Homework1-Refactor
+# HTML Refactoring
-01-24-2020 Refactor a website to make it accessible
+Refactor a website to make it accessible.

 Horiseon site was refactored to include: